The following process applies to all CSS Division Graduate Students, regardless of degree program (CSSE or CSE) or capstone goals (project or thesis).

 At least three business days before the final defense the student must submit a substantial draft of their project paper or thesis to their committee for a preliminary reading.
 The purpose of this draft is to demonstrate to the Supervisory Committee that the student has achieved a Masters level competency in computer science and software engineering

 Step 7: Final Examination and Defense

 The Final Examination and Defense consists of (a) a public student presentation, (b) a public questions and answers session, (c) a closed-door question and answer session between the student and the Supervisory Committee, (d) a brief private discussion among the Supervisory Committee, and (e) the Supervisory Committee announcing to the student the result of the Final Examination and Defense.
-A typical defense will last one hour.
+A typical defense will last close to two hours.
 If a student does not pass the Final Examination and Defense, the Supervisory Committee will work with the student to decide upon the necessary additional work required for obtaining their Master’s degree.
 The final examination and defense must take place no later than the third day of the last week of the quarter (final exam week).

 Step 8: File your Thesis or Project Paper

-Project and Thesis students must submit an electronic copy (PDF) of their final project paper or Thesis by 11:59 pm PST on the final day of the quarter they intend to graduate.
+Project and Thesis students must submit an electronic copy (PDF) of their final project paper or Thesis by 11:59 pm PT on the final day of the quarter they intend to graduate.
 Failure to meet these submission deadlines will delay graduation.

 Students must submit electronic (PDF) copies to: 1) Their Supervisory Committee Members; 2) The STEM Graduate Office; 3) If taking Thesis credits: the students must submit their thesis to the UW Graduate School.